-The Aphasia United Best Practice Statements are now available in Danish and Traditional and Simplified Chinese.
+The Aphasia United Best Practice Statements are now available in Galician, Danish and Chinese.

-Aphasia friendly versions of both Traditional and Simplified Chinese are also available!!
+New aphasia friendly versions of Traditional and Simplified Chinese, Spanish and Galician are also available!

 Find them in the Best Practice Recommendations section.